tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ## Summary

 So we haven't worked out the syslog part (yet) but we can keep trying.
 Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better way to attack the problem but I haven't looked into that yet.

+Some of the problem may be the choice of USER/LOG_USER facility level (where I had the choice) and a lack of common usages or lack of understanding the intent of specific facility levels.
+I get the *feeling* USER/LOG_USER is a dumping ground.
+My goal of just ignoring the facility level and only forwarding CEF messages should have taken care of this but the Rsyslog config didn't work.

-But here are the takeaways:
+Here are the takeaways:

 * Use DCR KQL Transforms to reduce noise being imported
-* Consider adjusting rsyslog.d conf for Azure Monitoring Agent (since my edits are not yet working)
+* Consider adjusting rsyslog.d conf for Azure Monitoring Agent better than I did (since my edits are not yet working)
 * Learn facilities (and their history & usage in your Distribution), syslog and the log files and how they work and more importantly, interact
 * Spend more time designing / planning your syslog setup.